railis/ttyhue/README.md

 ### Custom styles

-In order to improve readability and provide a way to DRY-ing-up the it is possible to wrap the colors into custom styles.
+In order to improve readability, color codes can be wrapped into custom styles.

 ```ruby
 TTYHUe.c(